Greenstand/treetracker-web-map-core-demo/README.md

 # Development Rules for this project

-- The files in the `packages/demo-core` folder (the model layer) can import any other files in the `models` folder.
+- The files in the `packages/demo-core` folder (the model layer) can import any other files in the same folder.

 - The files in the `packages/demo-core` folder can not import files under `apps` (the viewer layer).